jabeerkhan444/Sunbase_Assignment/README.md

 # Sunbase_Assignment

+Student Management System: A Java-based web application using JSP, Servlets, and MySQL for CRUD operations on student records.<br/>
+Easily manage student information, including name, email, and age, with functionalities for adding, updating, and deleting records in a user-friendly interface.

 ## Database Setup:
 - Create a database named `student_db`.
 - Create a table named `students` with the following schema: